Disclosure and Apology After Medical Error or Adverse Events

 This self-paced module is designed to enrich your participation in the live online workshop.
 In this module you access activities, including patient and provider stories, guidelines and reflective exercises, giving you a solid grounding of disclosure and apology.
 CME/CE: 2.0 (risk management, MOC)

 Disclosure and Apology in Practice focuses on activities related to clinician support in the disclosure and apology process as well as applying disclosure and within institutions.
 CME/CE: 2.0 (risk management, MOC)

 Who Should Attend

-Developed for nationally or internationally based physicians, psychiatrists, nurses, social workers, and other care providers, as well as, practice managers, risk managers, and interdisciplinary team coordinators.
+Developed for nationally or internationally based physicians, physician assistants, psychiatrists, nurses, social workers, and other care providers, as well as, practice managers, risk managers, and interdisciplinary team coordinators.